 Media Plurality & Broadcasting Standards

 This area includes TV, radio and newspaper mergers.
-The legislation is very complex but, in short, the Secretary of State cannot intervene in the decision whether to block a merger on competition grounds - this decision is still taken by the European Commission or the CMA - but (s)he can decide whether the merger is against the public interest because of it might reduce public access to a range of freely expressed views in the media, and/or to accurately presented news.
+The legislation is very complex but, in short, the Secretary of State cannot intervene in the decision whether to block a merger on competition grounds - this decision is still taken by the CMA - but (s)he can decide whether the merger is against the public interest because of it might reduce public access to a range of freely expressed views in the media, and/or to accurately presented news.

 This legislation was introduced in response to the perceived threat associated with the growing power and influence of Rupert Murdoch's News Corporation empire which, in the UK, included four News International titles: The Times, The Sunday Times, The Sun and The News of the World, all of which were influential and/or mass circulation newspapers, as well as a significant stake in the Sky Television channels (BSkyB).
 Therefore, although the final decision was to be left to the Secretary of State for Business, the legislation provides that (s)he can, and presumably always would, seek advice from the determinedly independent Competition Commission, and would generally follow that advice.